 Latin name (also Lora or Lorca) for the Piquette the Roman.
-It was a cheap and low-quality bulk drink from Pliny the Elder (23-79) was called "Vinum operarium" (worker wine).
-From the household of the famous politician Cato the Elder (234-149 BC) is said that his slaves received first Iora after reading before they were allowed to drink real wine.
-The Iora was also very popular with the Roman military, where it was pressed with purchased pomace itself.
-The incurred during pressing rape (Press residues) were mixed with water and were pressed again after one day.
-Therefore, the wine was also called "Vinum secundum".
+It was a cheap and low-quality mass drink that from Pliny the Elder (23-79) was called "Vinum operarium" (worker wine).
+From the household of the famous politician Cato the Elder (234-149 BC) has been handed down that after the harvest his slaves received Iora before they were allowed to drink real wine.
+The Iora was also very popular with the Roman military, although the pomace itself was pressed when the pomace was purchased.
+Those that occur during pressing rape (Press residues) were mixed with water and were pressed again after one day.
+That is why the wine was also called "Vinum secundum".

-The low-alcohol result was an affordable even for poorer circles wine substitute.
-Since the Iora in very fast vinegar had to be consumed quickly.
-If this happened, the liquid was used for the production of Posca (a vinegar water) used.
-From Iora or Lora the German terms Lauer, Lyre, Lorka (Lorcka) and Lurka (Lurcka) for pomace are derived.
+The low-alcohol result was an affordable substitute for poorer people.
+Since the Iora in very quickly vinegar could handle, it had to be consumed quickly.
+If this did happen, the liquid for the production of the Posca (a vinegar water) used.
+The German terms Lauer, Leier, Lorka (Lorcka) and Lurka (Lurcka) for pomace are derived from Iora and Lora.
 See also under Ancient wines and Satyricon,